idaholab/moose/framework/doc/content/source/meshgenerators/BlockDeletionGenerator.md

 # BlockDeletionGenerator

+!syntax description /MeshGenerators/BlockDeletionGenerator

+## Overview

 The BlockDeletionGenerator is used to remove elements from a mesh matching a user provided subdomain ID.
 While most mesh generation operations should be based on geometric operations, it is sometimes easier to remove discretized elements for certain problems.

-!syntax parameters /MeshModifiers/BlockDeleter
+!syntax parameters /MeshGenerators/BlockDeletionGenerator

-!syntax inputs /MeshModifiers/BlockDeleter
+!syntax inputs /MeshGenerators/BlockDeletionGenerator

-!syntax children /MeshModifiers/BlockDeleter
+!syntax children /MeshGenerators/BlockDeletionGenerator